GiovanniSortino/MyProject/Pedestrian detection/README.md

 8. Results Visualization:
 Compares and visualizes the bounding boxes detected by the SVM model, the default OpenCV people detection algorithm, and the original annotations on a test image.

+The project definitely has room for improvement, as the accuracy is not optimal, as seen in the results.
+However, it serves as a solid foundation.
+The images show:

+Red: the previously annotated pedestrian bounding boxes
+Green: the pedestrian bounding boxes detected by the OpenCV detector
+Blue: the pedestrian bounding boxes detected by my model